 In the following example, I searched for dog collars:

-Google didn’t send me to Petco, or Chewy.com.
+Google didn’t send me to Ruffwear.com, or Lupinepet.com as entire websites.
 Instead, it sent me to specific webpages within those websites.
 Why?
-Because Google’s main goal is to get me as close as possible to the thing I’m searching for.
-So, it won’t send me to a generic website that might sell what I’m looking for.
-It will take me straight to the webpage of the product I want.
-Now that’s service.
+Because Google’s main goal is to deliver results that match my search as closely as possible.
+Rather than pointing me to a generic homepage, it takes me directly to the product page I’m looking for.
+That’s efficient and user-focused service.

 • Optimize URLs by adding relevant keywords and keeping them readable, too.